shilpakarumanchi/Avada-e-commerce/README.md

 - Lowest sales were noticed between February and June and in October, i.e. right after the holidays and back to school seasons.
 ### Product line
 ![image](https://github.com/user-attachments/assets/64e894d4-80ac-4a4f-8f9d-07eb1a6d7676)

-- Overall 27in 4k gaming monitors, Apple Airpods, Macbook Air Laptops and Thinkpad Laptops are the highest grossing products, adding up to a total of $27M that corresponds to 96% of sales revenue.
+- The highest-grossing products overall are the 27-inch 4K gaming monitors, Apple AirPods, MacBook Air laptops, and ThinkPad laptops, which together account for $27M in revenue, representing 96% of total sales.
-- Top 2 grossing products include 27in 4k gaming monitors, Macbook Air Laptops, adding up to a total of $17.5M in revenue that corresponds to 63% of total sales revenue.
+- The top two revenue-generating products are the 27-inch 4K gaming monitors and MacBook Air laptops, which together contribute $17.5M in revenue, making up 63% of total sales.
-- On the contrary, Bose soundsport headphones, Apple Iphone, Samsung charging cable pack & Samsung webcam are the least grossing products, adding up to a total of $1M in revenue that corresponds to 4% of total sales revenue.
+- On the other hand, the least grossing products include the Bose SoundSport headphones, Apple iPhone, Samsung charging cable pack, and Samsung webcam, which collectively generate $1M in revenue, or 4% of total sales.
-- Laptops have the highest AOV with Macbook Air Laptop ($1,500), followed by Thinkpad laptop ($1,100).
-Lowest AOV is noticed forSamsung Charging cable pack at $20.
+- Laptops have the highest Average Order Value (AOV), with the MacBook Air laptop at $1,500, followed by the ThinkPad laptop at $1,100.
+The lowest AOV is seen with the Samsung charging cable pack, priced at $20.
-- Apple airpods are the most frequently purchased products with a toal of 48k items being sold corresponding to 45% of total orders, followed by 27in 4K gaming monitor with 23k items sold corresponding to 22% of total orders.
+- Apple AirPods are the most frequently purchased items, with a total of 48K units sold, representing 45% of all orders, followed by the 27-inch 4K gaming monitor with 23K units sold, making up 22% of total orders.
--
+- Bose soundsport headphones are the least purchased items with a total of 27 units sold, representing 0.02% of all orders, followed by Apple iphone with 288 units sold, making up 0.3% of total orders.
 ## Product Delivery
 ![delivery](https://github.com/user-attachments/assets/35689546-d8fb-4e7f-a5f4-d62cd5f46bad)
 - On average, Avada takes 2 days to ship and 8 days to deliver a product, a trend that has remained consistent across all four global regions and eight product lines.